delph123/supplejs/README.md

 > pnpm install
 ```

-Once all dependencies are downloaded and install, you can run a local server with fast refresh with:
+Once all dependencies are downloaded and installed, you can run a local server with fast refresh with:

 ```sh
 > pnpm dev